Sam-Apostel/polar-slicer/README.md

 # scripting based Bring Your Own Code slicer for polar printers
-Currently this repo only holds a barebones Gcode toolpath viewer for testing purposes.
+Currently this repo only holds a barebones Gcode toolpath viewer/generator for testing purposes.

 This project was created in function of a 3d motion platform that uses polar coordinates.